 UI tooltips are shown for features that are only available with Pro Pack.

-The table below shows you what types of reports are are available for Control Hub, the earliest date range that you can view the data for each report, and the maximum date range that you can select for each report that you run.
+The following table shows types of reports available for Control Hub, the earliest date range that you can view the data for each report, and the maximum date range that you can select for each report that you run.

 Report